imixs/imixs-workflow/src/site/markdown/core/workflowmanager.md

 ##Processing a Workitem

-The method 'processWorkItem' is to create or update a process instance for a Workitem.
+The method 'processWorkItem()' is used to create or update a Workitem.
 The WorkflowManager implementation is responsible to load the Model, call the WorkflowKernel and persist the Workitem so it can be retrieved later by the application.

     public void processWorkItem(ItemCollection aWorkItem)throws Exception {
        // ...instantiate workflowKernel...